-Give the fuel your body needs so it can serve your mind to its maximum capacity.
+Give your body the fuel it needs so it can serve your mind to its maximum capacity.

-When you incorporate the above into your morning routine, not only do you win your morning, but you also win your day.
+When you incorporate the above into your morning routine, you not only win your morning but also your day.

 And as Annie Dillard said: